-Besides something to cook in, you will need something to cut with.
 Any chef will tell you that a knife is THE most important tool in their kitchen.
-There are a lot of really good quality knives on the market and just like everything else on this list the quality is what matters.
-Good quality knives can be maintained with a sharp edge that won’t split, crack or chip and can be kept for generations.
+There are a lot of really good-quality knives on the market and just like everything else on this list the quality is what matters.
+Good-quality knives can be maintained with a sharp edge that won’t split, crack, or chip and can be kept for generations.

-When I was just starting my cooking career at seventeen years old I invested in a good quality knife for about $100.
+When I was just starting my cooking career at 17 years old, I invested in a good-quality knife for about $100.
 Guess what?
-I still have that knife twenty-five years later and it’s still my favorite.
+I still have that knife 25 years later and it’s still my favorite.
 Here is the exact knife that I invested in.

 #3.
 Investing in Stainless Steel Tools

-Stainless steel pots, baking sheets, pans and flatware are a perfect way to stay sustainable in the kitchen.
-Stainless steel is a great heat conductor, it cleans up easily and will last for many years.
-Especially if you invest in a high quality brand.
+Stainless steel pots, baking sheets, pans, and flatware are a perfect way to stay sustainable in the kitchen.
+Stainless steel is a great heat conductor, it cleans up easily, and it will last for many years, especially if you invest in a high-quality brand.

-Food Grade Stainless Steel is an alloy metal meaning it is composed of three different elements.
-Of those elements you have Chronium, an element that helps keep stainless steel stain and corrosion resistant.
-The second, Carbon, is the backbone of stainless steel, it keeps stainless steel hard and strong!
-And lastly Nickel, the most controversial element because it can cause allergic reactions to sensitive groups.
-Most people will not have a reaction to the amount of Nickel found in high-quality cookware but if you have an extreme Nickel allergy you will want to invest in stainless steel that has the lowest concentration of Nickel.
-In extreme sensitivity cases look for stainless steel in the foodservice grades 430, 440, 13/0 to keep your exposure to Nickel as low as possible.
+Food Grade Stainless Steel is an alloy metal, meaning it is composed of three different elements.
+One of these elements is chromium, which helps keep stainless steel stain- and corrosion-resistant.
+The second, carbon, is the backbone of stainless steel; it keeps stainless steel hard and strong!
+And lastly nickel, the most controversial element because it can cause allergic reactions to sensitive groups.
+Most people will not have a reaction to the amount of nickel found in high-quality cookware but if you have an extreme nickel allergy you will want to invest in stainless steel that has the lowest concentration of nickel.
+In extreme sensitivity cases look for stainless steel in the foodservice grades 430, 440, 13/0 to keep your exposure to nickel as low as possible.
 Or to be on the safe side, avoid stainless steel altogether.

 Please see sources below for more information on the composition and different grades of stainless steel.